-Minor Arcana card: the Knight of Swords
+Minor Arcana: Positive elements of Knight of Swords

 The Knight of Swords looks like the archetypal knight in the Rider-Waite Smith Tarot deck illustration.
 A young man in full battle armor is charging ahead on a white horse, sword drawn and ready to be used.
 This cavalry charge scene would not seem out of place in Lord of the Rings, Game of Thrones, or all the recent entertainment successes in the Fantasy genre.

 More than any other card in the tarot deck and in the suit of Swords, even with the other knights, the Knight of Swords looks like a larger than life hero.
 In his Pictorial Key to the Tarot, A. E. Waite compared the Knight of Swords to Galahad from the roundtable, with a swift sword and a pure heart.

 The Knight of Swords from the minor arcana is ultimately an achiever.
 Bold and proactive, he uses the power of his mind to choose his battles and bring forth action and change.
 In a way, this Knight is always on some sort of quest or another, always striving for a greater goal.